GovWizely/ita-widgets-react/README.md

 # Search Widgets for ITA

-These are HTML search widgets writted in React, intended to replicate the behavior of these: https://developer.trade.gov/search-widgets.html
+These are HTML search widgets written in React, intended to replicate the behavior of these: https://developer.trade.gov/search-widgets.html

+List of widgets:
+* [X] ~~*1.
+Consolidated Screening List*~~
+        (CSLWidget.jsx contains all 3 components for more convenient sharing.)
+* [ ] 2.
+Trade Leads
+* [ ] 3.
+Trade Events
+* [ ] 4.
+Export Assistance Centers
+* [ ] 5.
+International Office Locations

 ---------------------------